iStock / tupungato

 Like Toys 'R Us, stores on this list are either in danger of or have already made the decision to close their doors for good.
 Some are simply choosing to move away from malls and shopping centers and put the bulk of their business in online retail.
 While this may seem sad, keep in mind that the shuttering of physical stores is partly because small businesses and designers can now reach consumers directly.
 People can list their garage and basement manufactured clothes on Amazon, sell on eBay, and take advantage of niche sites like Etsy.
 The focus has shifted to shopping locally, sustainably, and putting money in the pockets of small businesses over massive corporations.

-This store, with its signature flagship location in New York and appearances in Sex and the City, closed in January of 2019.
-It's been assumed that the designer bags will now become collectors items, so if you have one hold on to it (or at least make sure when these seven essentials are in it, they're clean).
+This store, with its signature flagship location in New York and legendary appearances on Sex and the City, closed in January of 2019.
+It's been assumed that the designer bags will now become collectors items, so those who have them should hold onto them (or at least make sure when these seven essentials are in it, they're clean).
 The worth of those products may skyrocket in the coming years.
 Where will poor Blake Lively get her fix now?
 The actress has been a vocal admirer of the Bendel brand for years.
 At least she has the resources to stock up now that the brand is defunct.

-K-mart was once considered one third of the "big three" with competitors Wal-Mart and Target.
+K-mart was once considered one third of the "big three" stores with competitors Walmart and Target.
 Now, K-mart is becoming a less and less regular sight.
 Last year, the retail chain closed 150 of its locations.
 In 2019, it's slated to close another 50.
-K-mart is owned by Sears, another struggling company and one that has filed bankruptcy for itself.
-Not only does this mean the company probably doesn't have the money to pour back into making K-mart solvent, but K-mart faces a growing and often unconsidered competitor.
-Dollar Stores.
-Businesses such as Dollar Tree and Family Dollar are in the green while other higher priced stores are suffering.
+K-mart is owned by Sears, another struggling company and one that has filed bankruptcy itself.
+Not only does this mean the company probably doesn't have the money to pour back into making K-mart solvent, but K-mart faces a growing and often unconsidered competitor, dollar stores.

 "I like girls who wear Abercrombie and Fitch..." except those girls are going to have a harder time buying those clothes at physical stores.
 Why?
 Abercrombie has announced its decision to close 40 stores in the next year, adding to the already extensive list of just under 500 stores it's already shut down.
 However, Abercrombie isn't necessarily going the same way as Payless.
 The chain is investing in newly restructured stores that are more cost-efficient and online sales.
 These stores tend to be smaller, with less of a mall footprint, and a more open plan.
 Abercrombie also promoted its new designer, Aaron Levine, who hopes to return the company to its adventurous beginnings.